 How It Works

 Each year, every concrete contractor must be licensed in each city that work is performed in – in order to obtain a permit for each project.
-Hudecek Cement is generally licensed in at least 25 cities per season.
+Hudecek Cement is generally licensed in cities in at least 25 cities per season.

 The Stamping Process: